itskarelleh/animal-kingdom-database/README.md

   or
   pnpm install
 ```
-Finally you can run the project by using the command:
+Finally, you can run the project by using the command:

 ```
 npm run dev